-Subdivision 1.
-Shall prepare, adopt and implement a Watershed Management Plan meeting the requirements of Minn.
-Stat. § 103B.231;

-Subdivision 2.
-Shall review and approve local water management plans as provided in Minn.
-Stat. § 103B.235;

-Subdivision 3.
-Shall exercise the authority of a watershed district under Minn.
+- A. Shall prepare, adopt, and implement a Watershed Management Plan meeting the requirements of Minn.
+Stat. § 103B.231; - B. Shall review and approve local water management plans as provided in Minn.
+Stat. § 103B.235; - C. Shall exercise the authority of a watershed district under Minn.
 Stat.
-Chapter 103D to regulate the use and development of land in the watershed when one or more of the following conditions exist:

-- A. The local government unit exercising planning and zoning authority over the land under Minn.
+Chapter 103D to regulate the use and development of land in the watershed when one or more of the following conditions exist: - 1.
+The local government unit exercising planning and zoning authority over the land under Minn.
 Stat. §§ 366.10 to 366.19, 394.21 to 394.37, or 462.351 to 462.364 does not have a local water management plan approved and adopted in accordance with requirements of Minn.
-Stat. § 103B.235 or has not adopted the implementation program described in the plan. - B. An application to the local government unit for a permit for the use and development of land, requires an amendment to, or variance from, the adopted local water management plan or implementation program of the local unit. - C. The local government unit has authorized the WMO to require permits for the use and development of land.
+Stat. § 103B.235 or has not adopted the implementation program described in the plan. - An application to the local government unit for a permit for the use and development of land, requires an amendment to, or variance from, the adopted local water management plan or implementation program of the local unit.